edinhodzic/jersey-rest-service-archetype/README.md

 ## <a name="step2-start-the-service"></a>Step 2 - start the service

-The aforementioned `dods-user` directory is the top level Maven project for this service.
+The aforementioned `somecompany-user` directory is the top level Maven project for this service.
 It contains three modules; domain, client and server.
 From the server module we can invoke a Maven command to start the service up locally.

     cd moo-user/moo-user-service/
     mvn spring-boot:run